-We first evaluate the computational efficiency of our proposed algorithms, \texttt{B-SMB} (Algorithm~\ref{alg:elim}) and \texttt{B-SMB}$^+$ (Algorithm~\ref{alg:elim2}), by comparing them with an adapted version of the MNL bandit algorithm \texttt{OFU-MNL}$^+$ \citep{lee2024nearly} and existing matching bandit algorithms for the stable MNL model, \texttt{UCB-QMB} and \texttt{TS-QMB} \citep{kim2024queueing}.
-The details of how \texttt{OFU-MNL}$^+$ is adapted to our setting are provided in Appendix~\ref{app:ucb}.
-As discussed in Section~\ref{sec:curse_complexity}, although the extension of \texttt{OFU-MNL}$^+$ achieves sublinear regret, it suffers from significant computational overhead due to the need to solve a combinatorial optimization problem at every round.
-In Figure~\ref{fig:exp} (left), we observe that our batched algorithms are faster than \texttt{OFU-MNL}$^+$, \texttt{UCB-QMB}, and \texttt{TS-QMB}.
-This efficiency gap becomes more evident as $N$ and $K$ increase, as shown in Figure~\ref{fig:exp2} (left).
-Notably, while the computational cost of the benchmark algorithms grows rapidly with larger $N$ and $K$, our batched algorithms maintain their efficiency, demonstrating scalability to larger problem instances and validating our theoretical predictions.
+We first evaluate the cumulative number of combinatorial optimization updates and the resulting computational efficiency over the horizon.
+We compare our proposed algorithms, \texttt{B-SMB} (Algorithm~\ref{alg:elim}) and \texttt{B-SMB}$^+$ (Algorithm~\ref{alg:elim2}), with an adapted version of the MNL bandit algorithm \texttt{OFU-MNL}$^+$ \citep{lee2024nearly}, as well as existing matching bandit algorithms for the stable MNL model, \texttt{UCB-QMB} and \texttt{TS-QMB} \citep{kim2024queueing}.
+Details on how \texttt{OFU-MNL}$^+$ is adapted to our setting are provided in Appendix~\ref{app:ucb}.
+As discussed in Section~\ref{sec:curse_complexity}, \texttt{OFU-MNL}$^+$ incurs substantial computational overhead due to the need to solve a combinatorial optimization problem at every round.
+In contrast, Figure~\ref{fig:exp} (left) shows that our batched algorithms require only a small number of combinatorial optimization updates, whereas the benchmark algorithms exhibit a cumulative number of updates that grows linearly with time.
+This observation is consistent with our theoretical guarantee of doubly logarithmic optimization updates established in Propositions~\ref{prop:batch_bd},\ref{prop:batch_bd2}.
+As a direct consequence of this reduction, our algorithms run significantly faster than \texttt{OFU-MNL}$^+$, \texttt{UCB-QMB}, and \texttt{TS-QMB}, as shown in Figure~\ref{fig:exp} (middle).
+This efficiency gap becomes even more pronounced as the problem dimensions increase, as illustrated in Figure~\ref{fig:exp2} (left and middle).